krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/peg-insert-side-3.py.md

-Here is the complete code for the `peg_insert_side` function:
+Here's the program to perform the `peg-insert-side` task using the robot:

 ```
-# peg-insert-side: insert the peg into the hole from the side
+# peg-insert-side: grab the peg and insert it into the hole from the side
 def peg_insert_side(robot):
-    if check("the robot's gripper is not vertically aligned with the peg"):
+    if check("the robot's gripper is not near the peg"):
-        robot.put("gripper above peg")
+        robot.reach("the peg")
-    if check("peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper"):
-        robot.grab("peg")
-    if check("the robot's gripper is forward aligned with the peg and the peg is not horizontally aligned with hole"):
-        robot.align("peg to hole")
-    if check("peg is horizontally aligned with hole"):
-        if check("the robot's gripper is not above the hole"):
+        robot.put("the gripper above the peg")
+        robot.grab("the peg")
-            robot.lift("gripper above hole")
+        robot.put("the gripper above the hole")
-        if check("the robot's gripper is open"):
-            robot.close("gripper around hole")
-        if check("gripper is around hole and the peg is not inserted"):
+        robot.move("the gripper to the side of the hole")
-            robot.insert("peg into hole")
+        robot.push("the peg into the hole")
+        robot.release()
 ```

-This code first checks if the gripper is in the correct position to perform each step of the task.
-If not, it moves the gripper to the correct position using the robot's `put`, `grab`, `align`, or `lift` functions.
-Once the gripper is in the correct position, it performs the appropriate action using the `close`, `insert`, or `lift` functions.

-Note that `check` is a placeholder function that should be replaced with code to check the robot's sensors and determine if the gripper is in the correct position.
-Additionally, the exact implementation of the `put`, `grab`, `align`, `lift`, `close`, and `insert` functions will depend on the specifics of the robot being used.
+In this program, the robot first uses the `reach()` method to move the gripper close to the peg and then `put()` the gripper above it.
+Then, it uses `grab()` to hold onto the peg and moves the gripper above the hole using `put()`.
+Next, it moves the gripper to the side of the hole using `move()` and pushes the peg into the hole using `push()`.
+Finally, the robot releases the peg using `release()`.